 A pull-up bar is an indispensable component of any home gym.
-Pull-up bars use your body weight so you can tone or build your lats, shoulders, chest, and biceps.
-Instead of setting up an elaborate floor-mounted pull-up bar, an simple and inexpensive way to add a bar is by mounting it from the ceiling.
+Pull-up bars use your body weight to help you tone or build your lats, shoulders, chest, and biceps.
+Instead of setting up an elaborate floor-mounted pull-up bar, a simple and inexpensive way to add a bar is by mounting it from the ceiling.

 Indoor Ceiling-Mounted Pull-Up Bar Basics

-Ceiling-mounted pull-up bars are easily built with galvanized steel plumbing pipe, lag bolts, and ceiling joists.
+Ceiling-mounted pull-up bars are easily built with galvanized steel plumbing pipe, lag bolts, and a 2x4, all attached to ceiling joists.

 The genius of this clean, spare design is the strength of ceiling joists coupled with equally strong lag bolts.
 Lag bolts take a bit longer than screws to install since you have to use a socket set.
 But the pay-off is a pull-up bar that is sturdy and exceptionally safe.